cocotb/cocotb/docs/source/writing_testbenches.rst

 ==============================

 To find elements of the DUT
-(for example, instances, signals, or constants) at a certain hierarchy level, you can use the :func:`dir` function on a handle.
+(for example, instances, signals, constants or Verilog packages) at a certain hierarchy level, you can use the :func:`dir` function on a handle.